davidrihtarsic/davidrihtarsic.github.io/Robotika_Zacetna/Skripta/Experiential_Learning_of_Robotics.md

 - summarising of all the costs in the bill
 - robot should turn for **8 times** with 45 degree step to complete full rotation.

-## While Loop
+## Do-While Loop

-`While` loop is used in situations where we can not predict the numbers of repetitions in advanced.
+`Do-While` loop is used in situations where we can not predict the numbers of repetitions in advanced.
 In this case we must state the `condition` that must be met to repeat the code.
 The repetition of the code will be terminated when the `condition` will not hold anymore.
 Typical examples are:

 - read the content to end of file,
 - divide some number by 2 while we can,